St. John Henry Newman Catholic Church (Toronto): Architecture

 The Gothic Revival style structure was built from 1926 to 1927 by architect Arthur William Holmes.
-The building was specifically build in the English Perpendicular Gothic style, bearing remarkable similarities to the Holy Rosary Church in Toronto, which was being at the same time, also by Holmes.
+The building was specifically build in the English Perpendicular Gothic style, bearing remarkable similarities to the Holy Rosary Church in Toronto, which was being built at the same time, also by Holmes.
 The chapel, unusually for churches, is asymmetrical, having two aisles instead of the more typical three aisle basilica layout.
 The front facade of the chapel features a stone quatrefoil with the arms of John Henry Newman.
 Another unique feature of the chapel was its high altar, which had riddel curtains and posts topped by two wooden angels; such altars are commonly called "English altars".
 As such, the building's architecture and furnishing reflects the more medievalist tastes of the Liturgical Movement at that time.

 After the building's completion, it was blessed by the Archbishop of Toronto, Neil McNeil.
 On 27 March 1927, he dedicated the chapel to St. Thomas Aquinas.

 The chapel, prior to 1999, only had four stained glass windows: two smaller windows in the chancel respectively depicting various images of the Blessed Virgin Mary and St. Joseph; one window on the East(liturgical south) wall of the nave with scenes from the life of St. Paul the Apostle, and the window at the liturgical West end of the liturgical North aisle, featuring images of St. Thomas Aquinas, then patron of the chapel, and John Henry Newman, the current patron.
 All of these windows were done in the Early English Gothic style, with the dark blue background prominent throughout.

 Despite the building being usable, it remains unfinished to this day, with more than half of its windows still without stained glass(including the two largest windows at the two ends of the chapel), and all of its corbels uncarved.
 In addition, the bellcote on the Northwest(liturgical Northeast) side of the exterior remains devoid of bells.

 Because of its connection to the Newman Centre, it was known by students on campus as the Newman Chapel.
 From 1913 to 1936, the Newman Centre and chapel were served by the Paulist Fathers at St. Peter's Church, Toronto.